PumpMagic/PumpMagic.github.io/_posts/2017-01-19-word-clock.md

 A few months after giving this as a gift, I received reports that a few more LEDs burned out.
 Instead of swapping them out, I took the opportunity to use what I learned to do better.

 I dumped the circuit into Fritzing, routed it out to a monster 9"x9" board, and got it fabbed.
 Connecting the controls to the board was kinda jank, but soldering everything was way easier, and didn't require miles of wire.
-I also used Cree SMD LEDs instead of eBay ones.
+I also used Cree LEDs instead of eBay ones.
 They've been going strong for four years.
-Even the ones that have been on pretty much that entire time.
+Even the `IT IS` letters, which have been on pretty much that entire time.

+![Before and after][img-before-after]

+![Assembled board][img-board]

 I probably still have the layout and Gerber files somewhere.
 No promises, but if you're reading this and think they'd help, feel free to ping me.
 I'll look for them.